The threenager stage: How to survive the threenager stage without pulling your hair out.

-Here are 5 signs you’re living with a threenager.
+Here are 5 signs you’re living with a threenager, and how to survive them.

 1. They are always right.
 It doesn’t matter if the threenager is wrong or right, they are always right.
 They will argue and argue and argue with you about which neighbor lives on which side of your house, even though you continue to tell them they are wrong because, well, they are.
 And it’s not “I stand alone on the word of God, the B-I-B-L-E,” it’s “I stand alone on the word of Joan.”
 I mean duh!
 Of course someone wrote a Bible sing-along-song about Joan of Ark, not God.
 Jeez Mom, come on!

 2. They negotiate EVERYTHING.
 You say 5 minutes until bath time, they say 10, and stick with 10.
-You say you’re reading 2 books before bed, they say 5, then meet you at 3, only after you agree to read 3 the next night as well.
-They want a puppy from the store, you say no toys and they work you and work you and work you until you finally agree to a 99 cent duck.
+You say you will read them 2 books before bed, they say 5, then meet you at 3, only after you agree to read 3 the next night as well.
+They want a stuffed puppy from the store, you say no toys and they work you and work you and work you until you finally agree to a 99 cent duck.

 3. The attitude!
 Oh the attitude.
 I’m talking eye rolls, head snaps, throwing things and hands balled into little fists attitude.
 And a period after every word when they are frustrated.
 “I’m.
 Not.
 Going.
 To.
 Do.
 It.”
 Complete with hands in fists and feet stomping.